What do you think about Quick weight loss pills, Doc?

 Some of these products – which are most often sold on the internet so that the manufacturers can evade regulators – may include versions of Meridia, Viagra, Cialis or Levitra without the consumers’ knowledge.

-These companies set standards of certification for dietary supplements and the bottles should be marked.
-Although their may well be some adverse side effects from taking supplements, even with ‘natural ingredients’, and diet pills and supplements are not subject to lengthy trials, you will know that there are not any dangerous pharmaceuticals or other harmful substances.
+These companies set standards of certification for dietary supplements and the bottles will carry the mark.
+Although there may well still be some adverse side effects from taking supplements even with ‘natural ingredients’.
+Be aware that although diet pills and supplements are not subject to lengthy trials, you will know that there are not any dangerous pharmaceuticals or other harmful substances.

 Questions and Answers

 Surely some prescription weight loss pills are safe and effective, which is the most popular?

 Are there any other types of prescription drugs for Weight Loss?